 Is the "Super Deadlift Bar" weight bar a worthwhile training equipment investment or are you better off with a regular straight bar your deadlifts?

-The Barbell Deadlift is by far one of the most productive, total-body exercises a person can do.
+The Barbell Deadlift is one of the most productive, total-body exercises a person can do.
 But many people, due to biomechanical, structural or sometimes even motivational reasons, simply find the exercise too awkward or just too hard or painful to perform properly.
 This takes an extremely valuable exercise out of a person's training repertoire.

 The "Super Deadlift Bar" aims to change that.
 The question we're asking here today is: "does it perform when put to the test?"